Respondent Web Site Methodology

 Supplement Module (if selected by the researcher)

 Respondents are asked to provide information about the types and doses of supplements consumed by completing a Quick List, a Detail Pass, and a Final Review.
 Supplements include vitamins, minerals, and other supplements including prescription supplements.
 Respondents are able to browse supplement categories (e.g., Multi-Vitamin/Mineral, Calcium products, Herbal/Botanicals) or search for a particular supplement.
-The supplements included are based on those reported in the National Health and Nutrition Examination Survey.
+The supplements included are based on those reported in the National Health and Nutrition Examination Survey (NHANES).

 ASA24™ is a trademark of HHS.